Procedures for Women

 In many cases, cervical polyps remove themselves, but if your doctor prefers to remove them they can do so in their office by using polyp forceps.
 The procedure can cause some discomfort as the forceps are used to twist the polyp away from the cervix but it’s relatively straightforward with minimal risk.

 A vulval biopsy will be performed by your GP when lesions on the vulvar have been identified.
 Either treatment or removal will take place depending on the doctor’s diagnosis.

 The endometrium is the lining outside of the uterus and if your doctor suspects a cell abnormality, he or she can take a biopsy in their office and either review your specimen under a microscope, or send it onto a specialist for further analysis.

-If the thread of the Mirena is no longer present, your GP can remove it for you with a simple procedure.
-They can normally pull it out quite painlessly but if it has become attached, they can enlarge the cervix and use an instrument called a hysteroscope to remove the Mirena device.
+If the thread of your IUD is no longer present, your GP can usually remove it for you with a simple procedure.
+They can normally pull it out quite painlessly but if it has become attached, they can enlarge the cervix and use an instrument called a hysteroscope to remove the device.

 Removal of skin tags

-Our women’s health specialist GP’s may be able to carry out a procedure for you in our Robina practice theatre.
+A number of our GP’s have substantial experience in women’s health and may be able to carry out a procedure for you in our Robina practice theatre.
 Contact us today to book an appointment.

 Any surgical or invasive procedure carries risks.
 Before proceeding you should seek a second opinion from an appropriately qualified health practitioner.